-B. NON-TRADITIONAL
+NON-TRADITIONAL

-- graduate of a non-accredited high school - 19 years of age or older students without a high school diploma or GED and whose high school class has graduated - Students who graduated from high school more than four years prior to applying for admission to SUSLA
+- Graduate students of a non-accredited high school. - Nineteen (19) years of age or older students without a high school diploma or GED and whose high school class has graduated. - Students who graduated from high school more than four years prior to applying for admission to SUSLA.